Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jack Lallane gave birth to Jayesh, who in turn, gave birth to Jack Lallane.
-Vin Diesel was the afterbirth.
+Jayesh once slam-dunked a supermarket against the side of a mountain.

-Updated on: [19/6/2025]
+Updated on: [20/6/2025]
 <!-- #jokeEnd -->